William-Yeh/docker-java8/README.md

 ## Installation on Docker-friendly OS

-If you're using a Docker-friendly OS (e.g., CoreOS, Debian, Ubuntu):
+If you're using a Docker-friendly OS (e.g., CoreOS, Debian, Ubuntu) or Windows/MacOSX powered by [boot2docker](http://boot2docker.io/):

 1. Install [Docker](http://www.docker.com/), if necessary.